 All this extra strain at a time when Devon and Cornwall police will lose 700 officers over the next 4 years.
 The coalition agreement promised farmers a science-led approach on bovine TB.
 With these proposals the government has turned their back on the science.
 The environment secretary has achieved the almost impossible.

 With the forests sell-off, her inept handling of wild animals in circuses and now an ill thought-out badger cull she has shot herself in the foot not once but three times.
 A hat trick unmatched by any other minister.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.